Gastric Sleeve Surgery

 Bleeding, infection, heart problems, lung problems, pain, and blood clots in your

-legs are possible side effects that may occur after any surgery.
+legs are possible complications that may occur after any surgery.
 General anesthesia

 may also cause breathing problems or other reactions.
 There are also risks of a leak